dtcenter/METplus-Training/docs/modules/METviewer/docker.rst

 **----  MVLoad Done  ----**

-Scrolling up, you'll see that it lists information about how much MET output was loaded and how long it took to load it.
-Next, type *exit* to log out of the container and then go back to your web browser.
+Scrolling up, you'll see that it lists information about how much MET output was loaded and how long it took to load.
+Next, type *exit* to log out of the container. web browser.

 .. code-block::

   exit

-Whenever adding a new database, you need to click on the **Reload Databases** button in the upper-right corner to tell the GUI to re-query the list of databases.
+Then, go back to your web browser.
+Whenever adding a new database, you need to click the **Reload Databases** button in the upper-right corner to tell the GUI to re-query the list of databases.
 Also, clear the browser cache by holding down the shift key and clicking the refresh button.
 This works on the Chrome browser, but the process for clearing your cache may differ on other browsers.

 Checking the list of databases, we now see one named **mv_met_out** in a group named **METplus-Training**.
-Note that this tutorial does not cover actually making plots with METviewer, just launching it with Docker.
+Note that this tutorial does not describe how to actually make plots with METviewer, just launching it through Docker.

 You can follow these steps to load your own MET output data into METviewer.
 Be sure to create a new load spec XML file to describe the location of your data.
-And you can either load all of your data into a single database or create multiple ones.
+You can either load all of your data into a single database or organize you data into multiple databases.

 .. note::

-  If you want to overwrite a database with new output, be sure to run a **mysql** drop command before recreating the database, similar to the following: mysql -hmysql_mv -uroot -pmvuser -e"drop database mv_met_out;
+  If you want to overwrite the contents of an existing database, be sure to run a **mysql** drop command before recreating the database, similar to the following:
+  **mysql -hmysql_mv -uroot -pmvuser -e"drop database mv_met_out;**

 Relaunch METviewer
 ------------------

-Next, let's bring the METviewer application down.
+Next, let's take the METviewer application down.
 After making sure that we're in the directory that contains the **docker-compose.yml** file, we'll run:

 .. code::